fwilhe/gardenlinux-blogs/04-upgrades-are-hard.md

 We have `refs`, `remotes` and `objects`.

 Next we'll initialize the operating system.
-Our operating system needs a name, in this example I've called it `florians-linux`, this might be any linux distribution or your custom distribution.
+Our operating system needs a name, in this example I've called it `florians-linux`.
+In this case, this is just a name that is being used to identify the operating system.
+In theory it is possible to have multiple operating systems in one OSTree systems, but I've not yet seen such a system in practice.

 ```
 $ ostree admin os-init --sysroot=./sysroot florians-linux